NameThatFollows/personal-website/src/pages/home/home.md

 My interests lie in digital cartography 🗺️ and procedural generation.

-I'm also interested in urban sustainability and design, particularly in cycling infrastructure 🚲, walkable communities, and public transportation 🚇.
+I'm also interested in urban sustainability and design, particularly in walkable communities and public transportation 🚇.

 If you want to grab a bubble tea 🍵 or just chat, feel free to reach out anytime!